 This publication is available at https://www.gov.uk/government/publications/covid-19-guidance-for-people-whose-immune-system-means-they-are-at-higher-risk/covid-19-guidance-for-people-whose-immune-system-means-they-are-at-higher-risk

-This guidance came into effect on 1 April 2022 and will be reviewed on 1 July 2022.
+This guidance was reviewed in July 2022 and will be reviewed again in September 2022.

 This guidance only applies to people living in England.
 There is different guidance available for people living in Scotland, Wales and Northern Ireland.

 The success of the coronavirus (COVID-19) vaccination programme has meant that the requirement for shielding and identifying people as clinically extremely vulnerable (CEV) is no longer necessary.
 However, there remains a smaller number of people whose immune system means they are at higher risk of serious illness from COVID-19, despite vaccination.